Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • You usually want to charge one or two devices at the same time

-A 30,000 mAh solar power bank is a better fit if...
+A 30000 mAh solar power bank suits you better if..

 • You regularly want to charge multiple devices, also for others

-• You consciously want to use the power bank as emergency power
+• You want to use the power bank consciously as emergency power

 How often you can charge your phone depends on several factors